GeekTrainer/learn-django/Module4/Module4_Unit5.md

 {% endblock %}
 ```

-We have again extended the **index.html** file to keep the same layout, and then added the variables needed to call the shelter information.
-The next action is to add the below code under the comment `# [TODO] Add Generic Detailview` to the **views.py** file.
+We have again extended the **index.html** file to keep the same layout, and added the variables needed to call the shelter information.

+2. The next action is to go to the **views.py** file and add the below code under the comment `# [TODO] Add Generic Detailview`.

 ```python
 # [TODO] Add Generic Detailview